E-3 Visa Real Estate Appraiser Jobs

 KEY COMPETENCIES

-- Desire to function in a team environment and proactively problem solve.
+- Desire to collaborate in a team environment, sharing relevant information with colleagues and clients

-- Ability to comprehend, analyze, and interpret complex documents.
+- Ability to comprehend, analyse, and interpret complex documents

 EDUCATION & EXPERIENCE

-- 2-5 years of experience appraising commercial real estate.
+- 5+ years of experience appraising commercial real estate

-- Experience with Argus Enterprise or Rockport VAL a plus.
+- Proficiency with Argus Enterprise or Rockport VAL

 Cushman & Wakefield also provides eligible employees with an opportunity to enroll in a variety of benefit programs, generally including health, vision, and dental insurance, flexible spending accounts, health savings accounts, retirement savings plans, life, and disability insurance programs, and paid and unpaid time away from work.
 In addition to a comprehensive benefits package, Cushman and Wakefield provide eligible employees with competitive pay, which may vary depending on eligibility factors such as geographic location, date of hire, total hours worked, job type, business line, and applicability of collective bargaining agreements.